sparkfun/SparkFun_RTK_mosaic-X5/docs/software_overview.md

 				Be aware that the X-session has to be restarted as well.
 On most systems, this can be done by pressing the key combination ++ctrl++ + ++alt++ + ++backspace++

 		??? info "64-bit OS"
-			In order to run the RxTools on a 64-bit Linux operating system, users might to install the 32-bit version of the `C` standard library.
+			In order to run the RxTools on a 64-bit Linux operating system, users might have to install the 32-bit version of the `C` standard library.

 			* For Fedora installations, this is the `glibc.i686` package.
 			* The equivalent for Debian(/Ubuntu) installations is the `ia32-libs` package.